Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/38-Preferences.md

 ### Sirius Diagram

 This tab is about the [diagram editor](32-DiagramEditor.md#diagram-editor).
-It needs some cleanup, because many settings are actually not required.
-This section explains only those which are most relevant.

-Primarily this section allows you to disable certain features of the diagram editor.
+Primarily this section allows you to enable or disable certain features.
 For example you could hide the status line or deactivate animated zoom.

 ![Diagram preferences](images/ui_preferences_diagram.png "Diagram preferences")